EU Data Act: New rules for data access, IoT data, and cloud portability effective from 12 September 2025

 Cloud Portability

-1. Addressees and Practical Examples
+2. Addressed Parties and Practical Examples

 Manufacturers of Connected Products

-• Mechanical engineering: Manufacturers of industrial CNC machines must provide operational and sensor data (e.g., via interfaces or dashboards).
+• Mechanical Engineering: Manufacturers of industrial CNC machines must provide operational and sensor data (e.g., via interfaces or dashboards).

 Providers of Digital Services & Data Infrastructures